Shiyi-Xia/GV903-2023/README.md

 Ward, Michael D. and John S. Ahlquist.
 2018.
 Maximum Likelihood for Social Science.

 ### Notes
-These course materials are brief for reviewing purposes.
+These course materials are designed to be brief for reviewing purpose.

-Last updated: 24th, Jan, 2023
+I will keep updating until the end of 2022-2023 spring term.